FreeKernelJS/freekerneljs-basic-app/README.md

 # FreeKernelJS Basic App Template

-A basic application Template to be used with [FreeKernelJS](https://github.com/FreeKernelJS/generator-freekerneljs).
+A basic application Template to be used by [FreeKernelJS](https://github.com/FreeKernelJS/generator-freekerneljs).
 This Template uses AngularJS as the MVC framework, combined with [freekerneljs-bootstrap-theme ](https://github.com/FreeKernelJS/freekerneljs-bootstrap-theme) to provide the UI design.
 It can be used as a starting point and basis to develop your own application.